Sumeet87-cyber/Cryptography-Application-Security/README.md

 This file contained a hidden flag inside the HTML structure, revealing an embedded vulnerability.
 The discovery illustrates how sensitive information can be unintentionally exposed in deeply nested directories, emphasizing the importance of secure coding practices and regular code audits.

-📁 Lab 2 — Multi-Level CTF Web Vulnerability Challenge
+📁 Lab 2 — Multi-Level CTF Web Vulnerability Challenge.

 Lab 2 focuses entirely on the “ctf” folder.
 Inside this directory, a main HTML file contains multiple hyperlinks leading to Levels 1 through 5.
 Each level represents a unique vulnerability assessment challenge.